waynedog74/content/editors/Vim The file explorer cast.md

+---
 Title: Vim The file explorer cast
-Category: editors
+Categories: [editors]
-Tags: vim
+Tags: [vim]
 Authors: sedlav
-Summary: This episode demonstrates how Vim’s native file browser can be used to explore and manipulate the file system.
+Description: This episode demonstrates how Vim’s native file browser can be used to explore and manipulate the file system.
+---

 This episode demonstrates how Vim’s native file browser can be used to explore and manipulate the file system.